ABC Statistics

 Example and sample originally meant more or less the same.
 A sample was a particular incident or story that was supposed to support a general statement.
 An example was a typical fact that illustrated a general statement.
 The difficulty of making a fair "sample" in this sense are obvious.
 We would not (I hope) accept "all men are nasty - take Hitler" as conclusive proof.

-The difficulties of selecting one example to illustrate the others are illustrated by the use of fair sample and excellent sample in the speeches of Gordon and Ashley.
+The difficulties of selecting one example to illustrate the others are illustrated by the use of fair sample and excellent sample in the speeches of Robert Gordon and Lord Ashley.
 Gordon took the best to illustrate how bad things were, Ashley took one of the worst to illustrate how bad things were.
 Statistical sampling tries to overcome the bias inherent in taking one example.

 Sample in statistics: A statistical sample is a selection of part of a population chosen to provide information about the whole population.
+To do this, a sample needs to be representative (or not unrepresentative) of the population (the universe from which it is supposed to be drawn).
+Julie Ford explains this by saying

 See Wikipedia article on sampling in statistics

+A probability sampling method is any method of sampling that utilizes some form of random selection.
 A random sample is one where any item in the population was as likely as any other to be in the sample, and where the selection of one item did not affect the selection of any other.
 In everyday life people try to make random samples by putting tickets in a hat, shaking them up, and then asking someone to pick a few out without looking into the hat.
 Random samples are made by blind chance.

 See Statistical Experiments

 An opportunity sample is one where the sample is selected because it is convenient for the researcher.
 Interviewees, for example, might be selected because they are easily accessible, willing to participate and available at a convenient time.
 An example would be a student researcher using fellow students to interview.
+Has also been called an incidental sample, a convenience sample, a haphazard sample and an accidental sample

 Spread or Dispersion.